JaSpr/ChatAlerts/README.md

 * Any custom users (that you specify) send chat messages.
 * You receive a private message.

-If you aren't receiving auditory alerts when you think you should, please submit an issue at
+If you aren't receiving auditory alerts when you think you should, please submit an issue.